Teaching and Learning Innovation (TLI)

 • Center for Teaching and Learning Innovation (CTLI)

 The CTLI provides academic technology and instructional design support to all faculty at BCC.
-Offering 1-1 and group professional development opportunities on how the use of Moodle can support teaching and learning and student success across BCC's modalities, and in how technology can advance instruction and course structure, the CTLI welcomes faculty curiosity and innovation.
-For more information, reach out to Matt Martin, Coordinator of Instructional Technology and Design and Janet Collins, Moodle Administrator.
+Offering 1-1 and group professional development opportunities on how the use of Moodle, we support teaching and learning and student success across BCC's modalities, and in how technology can advance instruction and course structure.
+The CTLI welcomes faculty curiosity and innovation.
+For more information, reach out to Matt Martin, Coordinator of Instructional Technology and Design and Lori DuBois, LMS Administrator.

 • Writing Across the Curriculum